 3. Good job!

 I think some parents are so afraid of overdoing it with the praise, that they sometimes withhold even the most basic encouragement.
-When Caroline does a good job of cleaning up, I tell her so!
-When she does a good job on her schoolwork, I tell her so!
+When Caroline does a good job of cleaning up, I tell her so.
+When she does a good job on her schoolwork, I tell her so.
+I make a point of praising her when she does something well.

 4. I’m so proud of you!